SidharthaGundarapu/assignment2-gundarapu/README.md

 2. After the decision of the way of transport we can easily travel from airport to  paradise hotel.
 3. And in the way we can have an excellent view of the sky-scrapers and the ORR-Nehuru Outer Ringroad.
 4. Also we can see the flyovers, shoping malls, the business markets, software offices and parade ground, US embassy and finally reach paradise hotel for having a tasty meal.

+-There are various food items in paradise menu, they are:

+-Biryani's

+-Kebab's

+-Dessert's

+-Beverage's

+-And i would recommend others to have the biryani as it is famous.